haseeb-cb/fundamentals-of-gis/Content/1_Theory.md

 In our case we can use the buildings that remained unchanged and are on the project plan for reference to georeference the project plan, which we can then use to digitize the new buildings.

+# Time to get your hands dirty!
+Move on to the 2nd exercise to apply this new knowledge.

 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyJvSmFOSlZwYTFCeDRmd2tpIjp7In
 N0YXJ0IjoxMTkzLCJlbmQiOjEyNTMsInRleHQiOiJXZSBrZWVw